kchoo/kchoo-lang/README.md

 # kchoo

-JS-based language with strict, static typing (for learning about compilers)
+`kchoo` is a JS-based language with strict, static typing (for learning about compilers)

-## Differences between kchoo and JS

 ### Static Typing